-- Make sure the dividend payout ratio doesn't exceed 60 to 70 percent.
-This means that the company is retaining at least 30 to 40 percent of its earnings for expansion.
+- Make sure the dividend payout ratio doesn't exceed 60% to 70%.
+This means that the company is retaining at least 30% to 40% of its earnings for expansion.

 - Your dividend stocks should be in companies that have pricing power.
 This means that they can increase prices to offset a high inflation rate and keep the checks rolling into your bank account even if the government is printing money like crazy.

-- Look for stocks that have a debt-to-equity ratio of less than 50 percent.
+- Look for stocks that have a debt-to-equity ratio of less than 1.0.
 This means that a company has at least $1 of net worth for every $1 in debt.
 In financial terms, this is called the capitalization structure.

 - Look for stocks that have a p/e ratio of 15 or less.
 This can offer some additional downside protection in the event the dividend is cut.

 Please consult with a financial advisor for the most up-to-date trends.
 The information contained in this article is not intended as investment advice and it is not a substitute for investment advice.